-A blood pressure test measures the pressure in your arteries as your heart pumps.
-You might have a blood pressure test as a part of a routine doctor's appointment or as a screening for high blood pressure (hypertension).
-Some people use a blood pressure test at home to better track their heart health.
+A blood pressure test measures the pressure in the arteries as the heart pumps.
+A blood pressure test may be done as a part of a routine health checkup or as a screening for high blood pressure (hypertension).
+Some people use home monitors to check their blood pressure at home.

 Why it's done

-A blood pressure test is a routine part of most doctor appointments.
-Blood pressure screening is an important part of your general health.
-Find out when you should have a blood pressure test.
+A blood pressure test is a routine part of most health care checkups.
+Blood pressure screening is an important part of general health care.

-- People age 18 and older with normal blood pressure and no heart disease risk factors should have a blood pressure test at least once every two to five years.
+- People age 18 and older with optimal blood pressure and no heart disease risk factors should have a blood pressure test at least once every 2 to 5 years.

 - People age 40 and older — or younger with an increased risk of high blood pressure — should have a blood pressure test every year.
 Risk factors for high blood pressure include obesity and being Black.